 Yokohama, the capital city of Kanagawa, is home to International Stadium Yokohama, located by Shin-Yokahama station, and is where many games of Rugby World Cup 2019™ will be held!

-A lovely walk to Tsurugaoka Hachimangu Shinto shrine
+A lovely walk to Tsurugaoka Hachimangu, Shinto shrine

 Kamakura station is quite small and has only two exits: the West exit and the East Main Exit.
 Both exits face a shopping street so it is very convenient.
 The West exit opens onto a street that will lead you to the beach.
-The East Main exit will bring you to Tsurugaoka Hachimangu Shinto sanctuary, which is where I went first.
+The East Main exit will bring you to Tsurugaoka Hachimangu shrine, which is where I went first.

-On the way to the temple, the walk along Komachi Street is very colorful and full of tasty-looking foods.
+On the way to the shrine, the walk along Komachi Street is very colorful and full of tasty-looking foods.
 There is a wide variety of shops, offering sushi, sweets, soft ice cream, bubble teas, and local beers, as well as clothing and rental Yukata (light kimono).

-At the end of the street there is the massive Tsurugaoka Hachimangu Shinto shrine.
+At the end of the street there is the massive Tsurugaoka Hachimangu shrine.
 Walking through the big red gate, the entrance of the shrine, it feels like you are back in feudal Japan.
 At the top of a long steep stairway, the temple proudly dominates the Kamakura landscape, with a beautiful view of the city below.

 Enjoying Kamakura’s waves with a beginning SUP experience